 The directors constantly monitor the risks and uncertainties facing the company.

-Since the cessation of the tolling arrangement with Polynt, the main financial risk is exchange rate fluctuations and, in conjunction with the central treasury team, the impact of exchange rate fluctuations is minimised by actively hedging the net foreign currency exposures using the Group treasury facilities.
+The main financial risk is exchange rate fluctuations and, in conjunction with the central treasury team, the impact of exchange rate fluctuations is minimised by actively hedging the net foreign currency exposures using the Group treasury facilities.